 Robert A Ganz, MD

-Since 2005, he has been an Associate Professor of Medicine at the University of Minnesota, and currently serves as Chief of Gastroenterology at Abbott Northwestern Hospital.
-Dr. Ganz has been very active on the medical staff of Abbott Northwestern Hospital, having most recently served on the medical Board of Directors.
+Since 2005, he has been an Associate Professor of Medicine at the University of Minnesota.
+Dr. Ganz has been very active on the medical staff of Abbott Northwestern Hospital, having most recently served on the Medical Board of Directors.
 Dr. Ganz has also been very active in national GI societies recently completing a term on the American Society of Gastrointestinal Endoscopy (ASGE) Governing Board.
-He is currently Chairof the ASGE Foundation Board for the ASGE Research Foundation.
+He is currently Chair of the ASGE Foundation Board for the ASGE Research Foundation.